 The house sat as a rotting reminder of the good ole’ days.
 Now, the south side is nothing but a shooting gallery on one block and a land grab for cheap housing on the others.
 Time moved on as the families of old moved out, and only the bottom feeders, and the stubborn remain.

 Sullivan eased out of the car.
 Everything throbbed.
 As he straightened out, he tidied himself up.
 He wore a suit every day despite being continually unemployed.
 He always maintained that if the bus were to hit him, he’d at least save someone the trouble of finding him something nice to wear.

+The sun remained vicious.
+The houses stood at the end of the alley like grim mirages, and as the sun caused the bleak, sodden world to shimmer, Sullivan needed a drink.
 His heart condition was acting up again.
 His pulse felt like his ticker would explode in his chest at any second.
 He took deep breaths, hoping it would do some good.
 He kept breathing, hoping his heart would get the oxygen it needed.
 Dabbing his forehead, he looked up at his mother’s house, which was now his house.

 After his mother passed, Sullivan was left as the caretaker.
 His father split when he was three, and his sister Juliet was dead by twenty-two.
 Now, as a man of forty-six, Sullivan wondered what Juliet would be like today.
 She’d be fifty-three and likely have her shit together, something he’d never dreamed of.

 He sighed, and walked toward the gangway.
 The gate hung sadly off the hinges while the cement was cracked in countless places, making it look like a drunken subway system map.
 Stray cats meowed, hidden away from sight, but always watching like shadowy creeps.